Supporting product development with expertise and state-of-the-art facilities

 We conduct various unit operations and studies including software-based DOE studies, QbD and process control justification (PCJ) studies, process intensification studies, kinetic studies and modeling, and mass and energy balance studies.
 We also perform corrosion, filtration, drying, and distillation studies using regular and packed columns, as well as crystallization studies.
 Additionally, we also perform scale-up and scale-down studies, batch to continuous flow chemistry, and particle engineering studies.
 Our process analytical technology (PAT) tools include focused beam reflectance measurement (FBRM), particle vision and measurement (PVM), and ReactIR.

-Syngene’s DOE and QbD studies are recognized by customers globally and are a key differentiator in the development space.
+Design of experiments (DOE) and quality by design (QbD) studies are recognized by customers globally and are a key differentiator in the development space.
 Over the years, we have continued to evolve the approach, methodology, and tools that we developed in this area.
-We adopt a risk-based systemic approach such as DoE to design experiments for QbD, which provides substantial information, helps optimize, and develop a design space for the process.
+We adopt a risk-based systemic approach such as DOE to design experiments for QbD, which provides substantial information, helps optimize, and develop a design space for the process.
 The developed design space is then validated with experiments and considered for scale-up.

 Our expertise includes performing PCJ studies, regression analysis, and process modeling, as well as using statistical process control (SPC) methods to develop robust, quality-focused, reproducible, economic, and safe scalable processes.